javaServerFun/badFibonacci/README.md

 curl http://localhost:8080/fib/n

-should reaturn an n-th fibonacci number
+should return an n-th fibonacci number

+## hints

+see `FibController.java`

+## problem

+calculate fibonacci 20-30 with this implementation